TechyAsad/Sobel-Edge-Detection-On-FPGA/README.md

 # Sobel Edge Detection on FPGA

 This project implements a **hardware-accelerated Sobel edge detection engine** on FPGA using Verilog HDL.
-It serves as a practical example for learning **image processing on FPGA** with real-time performance.
+It serves as a practical example for learning **image processing on FPGA** with real-time performance.This module's aim is to act as a preprocessing block for **Neural Network Accelerator for Railway Track Defect Detection**.

 ## Overview